-Some cats just don’t like attention in the form of petting and that’s OK.
+Some cats just don’t like attention in the form of petting, and that’s okay.
 Maybe your cat doesn’t have that social butterfly or cuddly personality.
-This could be from the lack of socialization as a young kitten, history of abuse or neglect, or just their personality.
+This could be from a lack of socialization as a young kitten, history of abuse or neglect, or just their personality.
 Some cats have higher anxiety levels and relax best in the quiet without disruption.
-Try to find other ways this cat might like attention such as treats, toys, or extra play time.
-Perhaps this cat is just happier left untouched basking in the sun in their favorite spot.
+Try to find other ways this cat might like attention, such as treats, toys, or extra playtime.
+Perhaps this cat is just happier left untouched and basking in the sun in their favorite spot.
 That doesn’t mean you can’t hang out close by.

-Moreover, if your cat doesn’t like to be petted or stroked, consider that they might be painful.
+Moreover, if your cat doesn’t like to be petted or stroked, consider that they might be in pain.
 Previous injuries can cause arthritis or other types of pain.
 Some cats are good at hiding when they are sick or injured, so pay close attention, especially to changes in behavior, likes, or dislikes.
-If you are concerned that your cat may be painful, take them to visit your veterinarian.
+If you are concerned that your cat may be hurting, take them to visit your veterinarian.

 Should I Pet My Cat While He Or She Is Sleeping?

-Petting your cat can be an extremely rewarding experience for you and your cat.
+Petting your cat can be an extremely rewarding experience for both you and your cat.
 It can strengthen the bond you have with your furry feline friend and make enjoying time together better and better.
-Keep in mind to watch your cat closely for signs of what they like and dislike.
+Keep in mind that you should watch your cat closely for signs of what they like and dislike.
 Lastly, remember to be patient and gentle at all times and have fun bonding with your kitty.